 You are not proactive

 You have seen a person’s dating profile, social media page and Googled them.
 You text back and forth.
-At some point you may ask them or receive an invitation to hang out sometime.
-If you say ok, it has to move from vague sometime to actual places and times.
+At some point, you may ask them or receive an invitation to hang out sometime.
+If you say ok, it has to move from vague sometimes to actual places and times.
 My friend Katie said she is infuriated by how passive guys seem to be.
 They can’t plan anything or take any kind of decisive action.
 My advice is to suggest someplace public and neutral, like a coffee shop or a well-traveled area in a park or at the mall.
-Don’t get stuck in the text only situation.
+Don’t get stuck in the text-only situation.
 You actually need to meet as soon as possible.

 You stumble upon gold diggers

 Don’t loan or give anybody money, ever.
 I heard from many beautiful girls that got conned out of money by someone they had just started dating.
 They meet a guy online and go out a few times and seem to really vibe.
 Or it may be a catfish online trying to take all your money.
 The scammer thinks of some sob story, like the car payment is late and about to be repossessed or the electricity will get cut off tomorrow.
 One gorgeous girl told me about getting taken for $200.
 This guy she liked and had seen a few times said he needed the money bad and that he would be able to pay her back the very next day.
 She loaned it to him and never heard from him again.
 This is actually a job to these creeps.
 One guy I heard about was in 18 different “relationships” online and in-person and got lots of money from these women.
 No matter how great you are, these scammers will see you as a paycheck.
 If you never loan or give money to the other person, you don’t have to worry that they are just using you for money.